standuprey/angular-sync-collections/README.md

 Every operation that add/deletes/modifies users, need to increment the counter, the counter can never be decremented See the demo for a simple example with users using node

-you can use Config.apiUrl to customize the collection and counter path if `Config.apiUrl = "api/v1"` the routes for the users collections are
+you can use SyncCollectionsConfig.apiUrl to customize the collection and counter path if `SyncCollectionsConfig.apiUrl = "api/v1"` the routes for the users collections are

 		/api/v1/users
 		/api/v1/counter/users